Early Light

 And the final story is "Villon's Wife," a small masterpiece, which relates the awakening to power of a drunkard's wife.
 She transforms herself into a woman not to be defeated by anything, not by her husband being a thief, a megalomaniacal writer, and a wastrel.
 Single-handedly, she saves the day by concluding that "There's nothing wrong with being a monster, is there?
 As long as we can stay alive."

-Osamu Dazai was born in 1909 into a powerful landowning family of northern Japan.
-A brilliant student, he entered the French department of Tokyo University in 1930, but later boasted that in the five years before he left without a degree, he had never attended a lecture.
-Dazai was famous for confronting head-on the social and moral crises of postwar Japan before he committed suicide by throwing himself into Tokyo’s Tamagawa Aqueduct.
-His body was found on what would have been his 39th birthday.
+The author of the global bestseller No Longer Human and The Setting Sun, Osamu Dazai (1909-1948) was famous for confronting head-on the social and moral crises of postwar Japan.
+He committed suicide by drowning in Tokyo’s Tamagawa Aqueduct.
 Donald Keene, the author of dozens of books in both English and Japanese as well as the famed translator of Dazai, Kawabata, and Mishima, was the first non-Japanese to receive the Yomiuri Prize for Literature.
-RALPH MCCARTHY has lived in Japan for almost two decades.
+Ralph McCarthy has lived in Japan for almost two decades.
 He is the translator of two collections of stories by Osamu Dazai, “Self Portraits” and “Blue Bamboo,” and of Ryu Murakami’s novel 69.

 Mehr entdecken